marcelsby/Collapsible-list/README.md

         </ul>
     </li>
 ```
-now it will work perfectly ;)
+Now it will work perfectly ;)

-You can add infinite levels to your list and it will work flawlessly !
+You can add infinite levels to your list and it will work flawlessly!
 ```html
 <ul class=.collapsible">
     <li> <span>Cities</span>